huggingface/transformers/docs/source/en/tasks/object_detection.md

 >>> image_processor = AutoImageProcessor.from_pretrained(
 ...
 MODEL_NAME,
 ...     # At this moment we recommend using external transform to pad and resize images.
-...     # It`s faster and yields much better results for object-detection models.
+...     # It`s faster and yields better results for object-detection models.
 ...     do_pad=False,
 ...     do_resize=False,
 ... )